SrihariMurali01/Reverse_Dijkstras/Readme.md

    4. **Mark current_node as visited (visited[current_node] = True).**
    5. For each prev_node in 0 to num_nodes - 1:
       - If there's a positive edge from prev_node to current_node (cost_matrix[prev_node][current_node] > 0):
+      -  _Remove this part to work with negative graphs only_
          - Calculate new_distance as shortest_distance[current_node] + cost_matrix[prev_node][current_node].
          - **If new_distance < shortest_distance[prev_node]**:
             - *Update shortest_distance[prev_node] with new_distance.*